Penny Mountbatten: Biography

 Mountbatten served as lady of the manor of her husband's country estate Moyns Park until 1997, when the couple purchased Bridwell Park.
 She and her husband separated in September 2010 and divorced amicably in November 2011.
 Her ex-husband, who came out as homosexual, later married James Coyle.
 Mountbatten gave her ex-husband away at the wedding.

 Mountbatten serves as patron of Leukaemia Care, an organization that promotes cancer research and finding a cure for Leukaemia.
-She succeeded her ex-husband's aunt, Lady Pamela Hicks, as patron.
+She succeeded her ex-husband's first cousin once-removed, Lady Pamela Hicks, as patron.
 She is the patron of four other charities, including Devon Air Ambulance.

 An avid cyclist, Mountbatten would bike to raise money for different charitable causes, including biking at the Great Wall of China.

 Mountbatten owns and manages Penny Mountbatten London, a luxury brand representation and event management firm, which has several royal warranted labels.